Information about the areas and trees included in this project.

 In the near future you will be able to report issues with the data to us to help us make the map even more accurate.

-Additional information related to signing up and other functionalities such as 'liking' a tree.
+Additional information related to signing up and other features such as 'liking' a tree.

 No, once you have selected your avatar, then it cannot be changed.

 We’ve made it as easy as possible.
-Registering for a new account can take less than a minute!
+Signing up for a new account can take less than a minute!

-No, you need to be registered.
+No, you need to be signed up.
 This allows us to collate and show the trees that you like within your Profile.

 It’s simple.
 Find and click on a tree that you are interested in.
 The tree information will be displayed and all you need to do is click on the heart button.

-This will be visible in your ‘Manage Your Profile’ section once you have logged in.
+This will be visible in your ‘Manage Your Profile’ section once you have signed in.

 Liking a tree is a way of showing your appreciation of that tree.
-It will also help show which trees are popular to local residents, and may help encourage you to visit that tree in the near future.
+It will also help highlight to other residents especially interesting and beautiful trees, and may help encourage others to visit that tree!

-Log in to your account.
-Click ‘Manage Your Profile’ and you will see the option to ‘Change Your Password’ under your email details.
+Sign in to your account.
+Click on your avatar in the top menu bar, and then on ‘View Your Profile’.
+On your Profile page you will see the option to ‘Change Your Password’ under your email details.

 Find our more about local Neighbourhoods and Community Groups in the borough.